dervaux/MusicXMLParser/README.md

 The functions below accept parameters that can be either a URL (for file-based input) or a String (for direct XML content).

 ### Bar Counting
-- `countBars` - Count the number of bars
+- `countBars(in:)` - Count the number of bars

 ### Beat Counting
 - `countPlayedBeats(in fileURL: URL, referenceNoteType: NoteType)` - Count played beats (not silences).
 The beat counting function returns the total number of played beats using the specified note type as a reference.
-For example, if you use `.quarterNote` as the reference, a whole note will count as 4 beats, a half note as 2 beats, etc. Rests (silences) are excluded from the count.
+For example, if you use `.quarterNote` as the reference, a whole note will count as 4 beats, a half note as 2 beats, etc. Rests (silences) are excluded from the count

 ## Note Types